paperless-ngx/paperless-ngx/docs/usage.md

 ### Mobile upload {#usage-mobile_upload}

-Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Affiliated-Projects) for a user-maintained list of affiliated projects and software (e.g. for mobile devices) that is compatible with Paperless-ngx.
+Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Related-Projects) for a user-maintained list of related projects and software (e.g. for mobile devices) that is compatible with Paperless-ngx.

 ### IMAP (Email) {#usage-email}